 9. Palacio Real

 A Bourbon monument of granite and white stone, this vast Italian-designed 18th-century palace is one of Madrid's greatest architectural assets.
 Though it's not used much by today's royal family, official ceremonies are often held here, so best to check before your visit to make sure it's open.
 Fifty of its near 3,000 sumptuous salons are accessible to the public.
-If you come at midday on the first Wednesday of the month (excluding July and Aug), you'll catch the colorful changing of the guard.
+If you come at noon on the first Wednesday of the month (excluding January, August and September), you'll catch the colorful changing of the guard.

 Built over an unbelievably protracted period of 110 years — during which time its originally projected Gothic style eventually gave way to one of neoclassicism — this bright, but rather vacuous, 20th-century creation pales in comparison with the 11th-century mosque that long preceded it.
 It's worth a look for its 16th-century image of the Virgin of the Almudena in the crypt, the polychrome funeral casket of San Isidro, and the controversial abstract stained-glass windows, which provide some welcome color.